STANDARDS BASED GRADING AT EAS

 HOW DO I INTERPRET POSTED GRADES IN THE DISTRICT'S GRADING SYSTEM?

 EAS does not use percentages to score student work, nor do we use letter grades.
-While the district intends to move to standards-based grading in the near future, the district grading system (Skyward) is not yet able to support it, as it uses letter grades based on a percentage-scale.
+While the district intends to move to standards-based grading in the future, the district grading system (Skyward) is not yet able to support it, as it uses letter grades based on a percentage-scale.

 To accurately monitor student performance in Skyward Gradebook, EAS students and parents must convert Skyward percentage grades into our 4.0-scale grades.
 Detailed information on how to translate Skyward grades to the EAS standards-based grading system can be accessed via the Grading Resources links to the right.